 Want the best old fashioned date square recipe?
 Get ready to be over the moon!
 You've just found it, and it may well be the only one you will ever need!

 Grandma and Mom often made their homemade date squares for special occasions, and now you can make the same delicious, rich-tasting treats.
 I believe you'll find their taste unsurpassed!

 3/4 cup butter, 1 cup brown sugar, 1 teaspoon baking soda dissolved in 2 tablespoons hot water, 1-3/4 cups rolled oats, 1-1/2 cups flour, 1/2 teaspoon salt.
 Cream butter, add sugar, flour, rolled oats, salt and soda.

 Divide mixture in two and spread half of it on the bottom of the baking pan.
 Place the date filling, given below, on top of this and spread the remaining half of the mixture on the filling.
-Bake in a moderate oven for 30 minutes.
+Bake in a moderate oven (375°F) for almost 30 minutes, or until done.
 Cut when cool.

 Make the filling by mixing together 1/2 pound dates, 1 cup water, 1/2 cup brown sugar.
 Cook until thick; cool before spreading.
 The filling should be prepared before beginning mixing the other ingredients.

 To make this old fashioned date square recipe, use 1 package of oatmeal cookie mix, any brand.

 Mix 3 cups cookie mix with 3 tablespoons water.
 Pack half of mixture into a greased 8-inch square cake pan and reserve the remainder for topping.

 1 tablespoon lemon juice